Expert Advice On Improving Your Home

 Frequently Asked Questions About Roofing in Alamogordo, NM

-The best type of roofing material for your home in Alamogordo will depend on factors such as your budget and how frequently you want to do maintenance.
+The best type of roofing material for your home in Alamogordo will depend on things like your budget and how often you want to do maintenance.

-Metal is more expensive but lasts longer, while asphalt will be cheaper up front but won't last as long.
+Metal costs more but is more durable, while asphalt will be cheaper up front but will require more maintenance.
 Metal, clay, and treated wood tend to be the best options if your part of Alamogordo is at higher risk of wildfire damage.
 In Alamogordo, winters can be cold.
 This can make a wood roof, with its superior insulation, a better choice for you.
 On the other hand, clay roofs can be beneficial during the summer, as they reflect Alamogordo's bright sunlight and save you money on cooling costs.

-Roofing contractors in New Mexico must have a license from the Construction Industries Division of the state Regulation and Licensing Department.
-Contractors can also join the New Mexico Roofing Contractors Association (NMRCA), although this is not required.
-The NMRCA's mission is to enforce high standards for roofers, and to connect contractors with peers, governmental agencies and the public.
+In New Mexico, roofing contractors must be licensed by the Construction Industries Division of the state Regulation and Licensing Department.
+A contractor can also join the New Mexico Roofing Contractors Association (NMRCA), although this is not required.
+The NMRCA works to enforce high standards for roofers, and to connect contractors with peers, governmental agencies and the public.

-The best time of year for a roof replacement is spring or fall.
+The best time of year to have your roof replaced is spring or fall.
 In the summer, Alamogordo's hot temperatures can impede progress.

 Other Alamogordo, NM Home Services